espressif/vscode-esp-idf-extension/docs/tutorial/heap_tracing.md

 Let's open a ESP-IDF project.
 For this tutorial we will use the `system/sysview_tracing_heap_log` example.

 1. Click menu View -> Command Palette... and search for the **ESP-IDF: Show Examples Projects** command and choose `Use Current ESP-IDF (/path/to/esp-idf)`.
-If the user doesn't see the option, please review the setup in [Install tutorial](./install.md).
+If you doesn't see the option, please review the setup in [Install tutorial](./install.md).

 2. A window will be open with a list a projects, go the **system** section and choose the `sysview_tracing_heap_log`.
 You will see a **Create Project Using Example sysview_tracing_heap_log** button in the top and a description of the project below.
 Click the button and the project will be opened in a new window.